-Lead the pandemic recovery of the nonprofit arts and culture sector in the District and play an important role in the District's broader economic and social recovery efforts
+Energize the pandemic recovery of the nonprofit arts and culture sector in the District and play an important role in the District's broader economic and social recovery efforts

 - 1. Update grantmaking procedures to: - a.
-Increase the efficiency of program delivery and adapt to evolution in the field such as increasing multi-disciplinarity - b.
-Simplify the application process (and provide technical assistance) consistent with Task Force Recommendations, including multilingualism - 2.
+Increase the efficiency of program delivery and adapt to evolution in the field such as increasing multi-disciplinarity and new art forms - b.
+Simplify the application process (and provide technical assistance) consistent with Task Force Recommendations, including multilingualism - c.
+Ensure a diversity of types of projects are funded, e.g., new art forms - 2.
 Focus on capacity building for organizations so they can scale successfully and over time become more self-sustaining and less dependent on a concentrated number of donors, including CAH, recognizing that corporate and foundation donations to the arts and humanities in DC are dwindling - 3.
-With the state arts agencies of Maryland and Virginia, explore the benefits of coordinating policies and programs and cultivating shared resources that address the needs of resident artists and arts organizations that draw audiences from all three of the jurisdictions comprising the DC Metropolitan Area - 4.
-Make multi-year funding available in as many grant programs as appropriate, helping to stabilize funding that is key to the sustainability of the cultural sector - 5.
-When grants are announced, proactively set up meeting times with named grant managers for those who did not succeed, offering constructive feedback and technical assistance with future applications - Advocate and explore financial incentives for arts and cultural uses of vacant and underused commercial real estate as a means of neighborhood revitalization - creative placemaking - in the altered post-pandemic urban landscape - 7.
-In the Arts Education Program, promote sequential programming and filling gaps in arts instruction; provide professional development, capacity building, and a community of practice among arts education providers; expand existing partnerships to improve arts education delivery
+Focus on growth, resilience and preparedness in the DC arts and humanities communities, anticipating future exogenous shocks incapable of prediction or prevention - 4.
+With the state arts agencies of Maryland and Virginia, explore the benefits of coordinating policies and programs and cultivating shared resources that address the needs of resident artists and arts organizations that draw audiences from all three of the jurisdictions comprising the DC Metropolitan Area - 5.
+Make multi-year funding available in as many grant programs as appropriate, helping to stabilize funding that is key to the sustainability of the cultural sector, while also ensuring each year includes new grantees, including both individuals and smaller organizations. - 6.
+When grants are announced, proactively set up meeting times with named grant managers for those who did not succeed, offering constructive feedback and technical assistance with future applications - 7.
+Advocate and explore financial incentives for arts and cultural uses of vacant and underused commercial and public-owned real estate as a means of neighborhood revitalization, anti-displacement efforts, and creative placemaking in the altered postpandemic urban landscape

+8. In the Arts Education Program, promote sequential programming and filling gaps in arts instruction; provide professional development, capacity building, and a community of practice among arts education providers; expand existing partnerships to improve arts education delivery